ericmanlol/dotfiles-old/README.md

 Todo:
 - make a dependency list for quick install
 - integrate taglist-y system to vim that has tags by SCOPE, christ.
+- emacs bash key bindings (ctrl+right arrow | ctrl + left arrow) I believe were overwritten by my adventures in urxvt perl extension land.
+- copy/paste works fine but I'd like to have a right click menu dammit.
+    - look for elusive urxvt right click menu or make one myself.

 Terminal right now is urxvtd with each new spawned terminal attaching to the backgrounded daemon.